vichest/ETH_Assessment_2/README.md

 # assessment_2
 ## SPDX-License-Identifier: MIT

-This repository does not have a specified license, indicating that the code is not licensed for public use.
-Please consult the owner or creator of this code for more information.

 ## Solidity Version

 The code is written in Solidity version 0.8.9.
 Make sure you have the appropriate Solidity compiler installed to compile and interact with this code.